dAppBridge/dAppBridge-Client/README.md

 http://dappbridge.com

-**dAppBridge** is a service to bridge the gap between smart contracts and the public Internet.
+**dAppBridge** is a data oracle service bridging the gap between smart contracts and the public Internet.
 With a simple call to dAppBridge you can can interface with any public API or URL - with secure proof that the data returned has not been tampered with.

 dAppBridge also provided additional services such as Random Number generation and Cryptographic Random String generation - again with secure proof that the return values have not been tempered with and are as you requested.

+## Secure Data Validation & Proof

+All data responses are secured with a  proof that the data returned from any API or URL has not been tampered with – to ensure this we use our 3rd party hosted NotaryProxy which is a full audit-able service that allows you to easily confirm each result is correct and valid (See: https://github.com/dAppBridge/NotaryProxy).

+For every single response you receive – you can personally inspect the result and validate its proof… to ensure the data you receive into your smart contract is the same data that was returned from the URL or API (See: https://github.com/dAppBridge/NotaryProxy#how-it-works for a full guide).

+This keeps the service honest and audit-able – by using the NotaryProxy there is no way the dAppbridge service could alter the result without you being aware!

 ## How it works